The History of Duke Nukem – Part Two: The Road to 3D

 LameDuke

 The beta version of Duke Nukem 3D that prompted George Broussard to shift the company’s resources onto the game was released to the public on January 29, 1997 – Duke Nukem 3D’s first anniversary – as a present to fans that were curious about the game’s development.
-Dubbed “LameDuke”, the version of the game is quite different to what was released.
+Dubbed “LameDukeâ€, the version of the game is quite different to what was released.
 There are a ton of differences from the final release – LameDuke’s enemies are more humanoid and/or robotic, the chain gun is more of a plasma rifle, the RPG is shoulder mounted, Duke’s pistol has a laser sight, the melee weapon is a taser, the jetpack leaves trails – it’s really worth booting up and checking out.
+Another beta made it into public hands (against 3D Realms’ will) shortly before the release of the shareware version.
+This version (0.99) also features a few differences from the first shareware version, most notably a bunch of DukeTalk lines which don’t appear in the final game. |

-Broussard also brought some fresh faces into the 3D Realms offices, one of whom was Richard “Levelord” Grey, who had been working on Blood with Q Studios.
+Broussard also brought some fresh faces into the 3D Realms offices, one of whom was Richard “Levelord†Grey, who had been working on Blood with Q Studios.
 Grey, who designed half of the levels in the full version of the game, recalls the game’s development being a highly collaborative yet heavily scrutinised process: “Duke Nukem was the hit it was for multiple reasons.
 We got to spend most of our time making it fun and we playtested the hell out of it.
-We played every level over and over – every night we would playtest the game.”
+We played every level over and over – every night we would playtest the game.â€

 The team was driven by a distinct need to do things differently from the first-person shooters that came before Duke Nukem 3D.
-The game world needed to resemble something that players could relate to – a contemporary “real world” setting, as opposed to the futuristic space stations of Doom or the labyrinthine castles of Wolfenstein 3-D. Science fantasy was not completely abandoned – many of the weapons and the entire middle chapter of the game are influenced by popular culture – but it was introduced in a way that meshed perfectly with the game’s more realistic setting.
+The game world needed to resemble something that players could relate to – a contemporary “real world†setting, as opposed to the futuristic space stations of Doom or the labyrinthine castles of Wolfenstein 3-D. Science fantasy was not completely abandoned – many of the weapons and the entire middle chapter of the game are influenced by popular culture – but it was introduced in a way that meshed perfectly with the game’s more realistic setting.

 As a result of the heavy collaboration and polishing, Duke Nukem 3D didn’t begin to come together until the end of production.
 One member of the development team would come up with an idea and two others would polish it and it would end up in the game.